maxfl/dag-flow/README.md

 *  Lazy evaluated directed acyclic graph
 *  Concise connection syntax
 *  Plotting with graphviz
-*  Flexivility.
+*  Flexibility.
 The goal of DAGFlow is not to be efficient, but rather flexible.

 Here is an animation, showing the process of the graph evaluation